 The BBdivers motto "no troubles, only bubbles" should say it all.

-You can leave your troubles at home the moment you put foot on Koh Kood.
+You can leave your troubles at home from the moment you put foot on Koh Kood.
 We organize everything for your trip with BB divers, food, drinks, transport, equipment and of course a good time on the boat.
 The bubbles are the only trace we want to leave in the water after our dives.
 We try hard to leave our environment and beautiful nature as untouched as possible.
 Irresponsible dive behavior is simply not allowed.

 As divers we love nature.
 Tourism however is one of the threats to the coral reef and marine life.
 Bad diving practices, snorkelers walking on coral, fish feeding, trash from boats, anchoring on reef...